Skip to content

 Safety is always the top priority when sailing.

-- Wearing a lifejacket: Make sure all passengers wear a lifejacket appropriate to their size and weight.
+• Wearing a lifejacket: Ensure that all passengers wear a lifejacket suitable for their size and weight.

-- Constant vigilance: Stay alert and aware of your surroundings at all times, including other boats, swimmers and potential obstacles.
+• Constant vigilance: Remain alert and aware of your surroundings at all times, including other boats, swimmers and potential obstacles.

-- Emergency procedures: Know what to do in the event of an emergency, such as engine damage, collision or man overboard.
+• Emergency procedures: Know how to react in the event of an emergency, such as engine damage, a collision or a man overboard.

 Conclusion